Proportional Selection in Networks: Experimental Evaluation

-In this section, we compare \toprank, \seqabsorbrank, and \mesrank, along with their Katz counterparts, empircally, on both real-life and synthetic data.
-Additionally, we include \bosrank and \boskatz, defined similarly to \mesrank and \meskatz but using the fine-tuned variant of MES called the Method of Equal Shares with Bounded Overspending (BOS)~\citep{papasotiropoulos2024method}.
-This is argued to better handle data with high variance in candidate utilities, a common characteristic of our model.
-We set $\alpha=0.85$ for PageRank-based rules, as used by \cite{brin1998anatomy}, and $\alpha=0.85/\lambda$ for Katz-based ones.
-First, we analyze two network datasets often used as benchmarks for community detection algorithms~\citep{jin2021survey}.
+In this section, we analyze the discussed rules empirically, on both real-life and synthetic data.
+Additionally, we consider \bosrank and \boskatz, which are defined similarly to \mesrank and \meskatz, but using the Method of Equal Shares with Bounded Overspending (BOS)~\citep{papasotiropoulos2024method}, i.e., the fine-tuned variant of MES which is argued to better handle data with high variance in candidate utilities, a common characteristic of our model.
+We fix $\alpha=0.85$ for PageRank, as used, e.g., by \citet{brin1998anatomy} and $\alpha=0.85/\lambda$ for Katz-based rules.